 “Is there a risk of walnut oil going rancid?”

 Because walnut oil is a drying oil, meaning it transforms from an oil to a solid through a polymerization process, it does not run the risk of going rancid.
 If the oil were to “spoil” it would simply turn hard.

 “One of the ingredients is ‘walnut oil’ aren’t you concerned about allergic reactions?”

 While it is impossible to rule out the possibility of an allergic reaction, there is good evidence to suggest that the walnut oil in Wood Wax won’t provoke a reaction.
 First, walnut oil is not high in proteins, which are the typical culprits for reactions.
 Walnut Oil is also a polymerizing/drying oil.
 Most allergens are caused by oils that do not polymerize/dry.
 When the oil is polymerized/dry the proteins are no longer active.
 The use of heating during the manufacturing process of Wood Wax causes the walnut oil to polymerize faster.
 This heating of the walnut oil (polymerized walnut oil) is also thought to reduce the risk of allergic reactions.
 We recommend each customer consult their physician if they have an allergy concern before use of Wood Wax.

 We believe in being honest with what is in our products.
 So, that’s why we provide the ingredients used in them so you can rest assured knowing exactly what’s in the product you purchase from us.
 It’s just a way we make it easier on you.

-- Pure Tung Oil is approved for food contact by the FDA.
-View document.
+- Walnut Oil – FDA approved for food contact View document.